golemfactory/golem-docs/src/pages/docs/creators/golem-workers/sd-example.md

 - `starting` means the image is up and running, and the starting actions are being performed
 - `started` means the node is ready

-## 4. Send request to node and generate images
+## 4. Send a request to the node and generate images
 In the final step, launch a web browser and go to [http://localhost:8080/](http://localhost:8080).
 This will open the Automatic1111 GUI, where you can generate images.

 ![automatic1111 screenshot](/golem-workers/automatic1111.png)

-To generate some images using the Automatic1111 GUI, you can either enter your own prompt or use the following example:
+To generate some images using the Automatic1111 GUI, you can either enter your prompt or use the following example:

 1. Open the Automatic1111 GUI by navigating to http://localhost:8080/ in your web browser.
 1. In the prompt field, enter the text, eg. "portrait of a young woman, blue eyes, cinematic".